-What to Watch For in Nuggets Game vs. Brooklyn
+What to Watch For in Nuggets Game vs. Miami

-How do the Nuggets get a third win on this home stretch?
+How do the Nuggets stop that streak?
 Start with these things…

-INJURY REPORT: Juancho Hernangomez (mononucleosis) is out of the game.
+INJURY REPORT: Juancho Hernangomez (mononucleosis) is out of the contest.

 Christopher Dempsey: email@example.com and @chrisadempsey on Twitter.